KayaM17/06-Web-APIs-Quiz/README.md

 *  Created a js folder for quetions to make it more clearer.
 *  Added screenshot of quiz laptop view.
 *  Added URL of repo & references.
+*  Added a gitignore folder.
+*  Created a new folder to store all js files.
+*  Created a function to show the highstore.